DataDog/documentation/content/en/continuous_integration/guides/rum_integration.md

 ### Browser tests and RUM

-If you use Cypress for your browser tests and your application under test is instrumented using [RUM][1], your test results and their generated RUM browser sessions and session replays will be automatically linked.
+If you use Cypress for your browser tests and the application being tested is instrumented using [RUM][1], your test results and their generated RUM browser sessions and session replays are automatically linked.
 A new **Browser Sessions** tab appears in the test detail side panel:

 {{< img src="ci/ci-browser-session-tab.png" alt="Browser Session Tab in Test Detail" style="width:100%;">}}

-This RUM session has all the data that [RUM normally collects][2], so it lets you debug potential issues in your browser test, such as unexpected errors:
+The RUM session has all the data that [RUM normally collects][2], so you can debug potential issues in your browser tests, such as unexpected errors:

 {{< img src="ci/ci-browser-session-tab-errors.png" alt="Browser Session Tab Errors in Test Detail" style="width:100%;">}}